openvinotoolkit/open_model_zoo/demos/bert_question_answering_demo/python/README.md

 ## How It Works

 On startup the demo application reads command line parameters and loads a network to Inference engine.
-It also fetch data from the user-provided url to populate the "context" text.
+It also fetches data from the user-provided url to populate the "context" text.
 The text is then used to search answers for user-provided questions.

 ## Preparing to Run